CeFi Lending

 • DAI: 3%–7% APY

-• Requires a self-custody wallet and understanding of gas fees
+• Requires self-custody wallet and gas fee understanding

-• Rates fluctuate constantly based on supply and demand
+• Rates fluctuate based on supply and demand

-• Smart contract risk exists, though Aave's contracts are among the most audited in DeFi
+• Smart contract risk exists (though Aave's contracts are heavily audited)

 Compound

-What it is: One of the pioneering DeFi lending protocols, operating primarily on Ethereum and Base.
+One of DeFi's pioneering lending protocols, operating since 2018 primarily on Ethereum and Base.

-• Established track record: Operating since 2018 with heavily audited smart contracts
+• Established track record: Five years of operation with extensively audited contracts

 • USDC: 2%–7% APY